Swarthe/utility/README.md

 | scot        | ✓         | x            |
 | vimg        | ✓         | -            |

-More testing is needed for other systems.
+More testing is needed for other systems, but all dependencies should be installed or available on GNU/Linux distributions.

 ## License